To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The ANC also emphasises that, in contrast to the DA, which went to court, it has acknowledged its error and has started to build proper toilets.

 The nervousness of the local ANC members in Moqhaka was apparent on Thursday when they harassed a Mail & Guardian photographer because they assumed she was from the DA.
-But the story continued to spiral beyond the reach of spin control.
-As the M&G website reported on Wednesday, the tender for the construction of the toilets had been won by an ANC councillor, Mantebu Mokgosi, who has since become mayor, and her company did the job so badly that it had to be redone.
+M&G website reported on Wednesday, the tender for the construction of the toilets had been won by an ANC councillor, Mantebu Mokgosi, who has since become mayor, and her company did the job so badly that it had to be redone.
 Moqhaka’s ANC chief whip has been accused of benefiting from a ubsequent contract.

 And while Khoza insists the scandal will not affect voting, senior ANC leaders confirmed the mayor would be axed soon in an effort to minimise the damage and separate an erring deployed cadre from the party.